DevOpsMage/motd/README.md

 sudo chmod +x /etc/update-motd.d/00-motd &&\
 sudo systemctl restart ssh
 ```
-* The ipinfo.io lookup delays the execution and login slightly.
-* Comment out in the `sys_info()` function to disable this function.

-#### Troubleshooting
+### Troubleshooting
-* Ubuntu by default may be missing `ifconfig` and no display network interface IP information.
-* Simply install net-tools using `sudo apt install net-tools`
+* The external IP lookup may fail if the system is behind a firewall or proxy.
+It also can affect the time it takes to display the MOTD.
+To disable the external IP lookup, edit the `00-motd` file and comment out the show_ext_ip call under the sys_info() function.